Ordinal Regression: Breathing Test Results.

 40to59 1

-The default reference categories are never-smoked for Smoking, and the <40 for Age, which matches Fahrmeir and Tutz (2001), however they use effect coding rather than dummy coding.
+The default reference categories are never-smoked for Smoking, and the <40 for Age.

 Note